rondemena/docker-home/imdone-help.md

 #HELP: Add tags to your comments like this `+mvp` id:5 +imdone-help

-#HELP: Add metadata like this... points:5 id:4 +imdone-help
+#HELP: Add metadata like this... id:4 points:5
 - [imdone.io](https://imdone.io) adds `id:n` to all your todo comments, so take care to leave that one alone

 #HELP: Include subtasks using GFM task lists id:2 +imdone-help